 Wind Energy FAQs: Cost vs. Alternatives

 In this post we demonstrate that on- and off-shore wind energy is cost competitive with all other forms of generation.
-We show that costs continue to fall with growing installation volumes, subsequent economies of scale and technological advances.
-For the offshore industry we have had to use European data.
-We believe this is justified since, even though there is limited experience in the U.S., numerous companies are, even now, rapidly transferring the low-cost European experience to a number of North American projects that are now under development.
+Costs continue to fall with growing installation volumes, subsequent economies of scale and technological advances.

 Choosing the metric.
 It can be tricky to compare different forms of energy generation as they have different construction, fuel, and operating costs as well as different operating life-spans.
-This problem is addressed by ‘Levelised Costs’ and so the Levelised Cost of Electricity (LCOE) is often cited as a convenient summary measure of the overall competitiveness of different generating technologies.
-This is because it represents the per-kilowatt hour cost (in real dollars) of building and operating a generating plant over an assumed financial life and duty cycle.
+This problem is addressed by means of ‘Levelised Cost’ of generation which represents the cost (in real dollars) of building and operating a generating plant over an assumed financial life and duty cycle.
+By compiling this cost estimate, and then dividing it by the amount of electricity generated, it is possible to calculate the Levelised Cost of Electricity (LCOE).
+This is often used as a convenient summary measure of the overall competitiveness of different generating technologies and we use it here.

-- This chart does not include the tax incentives which are available to wind.
-Those incentives are assumed by EIA to be worth $11.6/MWh and so, if they are included, reduce the LCOE of wind to $52.2/MWh
+- This chart does NOT include the tax incentives which are available to wind or solar.
+If they are included, the LCOE of wind drops to $11 and solar to $31.

 A few points of note;

-- Neither wind (nor solar) has any fuel price volatility risk: a significant advantage when compared with gas.
+- Neither wind (nor solar) has any fuel or carbon price volatility risk: a significant advantage when compared with gas without CCS.

-As noted, EIA estimates an offshore wind cost of $157.4/MWh.
+The US EIA’s 2020 LCOE analysis of new generation resources, estimates an offshore wind cost of $115/MWh for projects entering service in 2025.
 We believe this is on the high side for a number of reasons.

-a) Maryland: US Wind, an Italian firm, earlier this year won a Maryland tender to build America’s first commercial-scale wind farm.
-The tender was awarded at a price of $131.93/MWh and US Wind is planning construction start in 2019 with commissioning in 2020.
+a) Maryland: In 2017, Deepwater Wind (now part of Ørsted) and US Wind, an Italian firm, won a Maryland tender to build America’s first commercial-scale wind farm.
+The tender was awarded at a price of $131.93/MWh and Ørsted expects to commission their project in 2023.

 c) United Kingdom: In September 2017, Ørsted (then called DONG Energy) won a U.K. contract to build the world’s largest offshore wind farm – of 1,386 MW – at a price of GBP 57.50/MWh or $77.34 at current exchange rates.
 It is expected to be operational in 2022.